It’s a known fact that some activity is good for you when you’re experiencing pain.

 - Keep your head upright so that your ears are in line with your shoulders.

-- Pull your shoulders back so that you don’t hunch over.
+- Pull your shoulders back so that you aren’t hunched over.

 - Keep your arms at a 90-degree angle.

 - Wear the right shoes.
-Always replace your running shoes before they start to suffer wear and tear, as shoes that don’t offer your feet the right support can put a strain on your back.
-It’s also a good idea to run on softer surfaces, not just on the tarmac as it’s kinder on your muscles and joints.
+Make sure your running shoes fit comfortably and replace your them before they show signs of excessive suffer wear and tear, as shoes that don’t provide adequate support can put a strain on your back.
+It’s also a good idea to run on softer surfaces, not just on concret as it’s easier on your muscles and joints.